Archibald McIndoe: Early life

 Archibald McIndoe was born 4 May 1900 in Forbury, in Dunedin, New Zealand, into a family of four.
 His father was John McIndoe, a printer and his mother was the artist Mabel McIndoe née Hill.
 He had three brothers and one sister.
 McIndoe studied at Otago Boys' High School and later medicine at the University of Otago.
 After his graduation, he became a house surgeon at Waikato Hospital.

 In 1924, McIndoe was awarded the first New Zealand Fellowship at the Mayo Clinic in the United States to study pathological anatomy.
 The fellowship was for an unmarried doctor and as McIndoe had recently married Adonia Aitkin they had to keep their marriage secret and he sailed without her.
 When it was no longer possible to maintain the secret she joined him 12 months later.
 He worked in the clinic as First Assistant in Pathological Anatomy 1925–1927 and published several papers on chronic liver disease.
 Impressed with his skill, Lord Moynihan suggested a career in Britain, and in 1930 McIndoe moved to London.

-When McIndoe could not find work, his cousin Sir Harold Gillies, an otolaryngologist specialising in plastic surgery (who now has an operation for reducing a broken cheekbone named after himself), invited him to join the private practice he ran with Rainsford Mowlem and offered him a job at St Bartholomew's Hospital, where he became a clinical assistant.
+When McIndoe could not find work, his cousin Sir Harold Gillies, an otolaryngologist specialising in plastic surgery, invited him to join the private practice he ran with Rainsford Mowlem and offered him a job at St Bartholomew's Hospital, where he became a clinical assistant.
 In 1932, McIndoe received a permanent appointment as a General Surgeon and Lecturer at the Hospital for Tropical Diseases and the London School of Hygiene and Tropical Medicine.

 In 1934, McIndoe received a Fellowship of the American College of Surgeons, where he worked until 1939.
 That year, he became a consulting plastic surgeon to the Royal North Stafford Infirmary and to Croydon General Hospital.
 In 1938, he was appointed consultant in plastic surgery to the Royal Air Force.